Functionality, scoping and asynchronous executions are three interesting features of JavaScript. This blog notes down some points:

 And How About Closure?

-Closure is similar to Java’s Singleton (protected constructor but does the instantiation job only when getInstance() method does not find the instance).
+Closure is similar to Java’s Singleton (protected constructor but does the instantiation job only when getInstance()

 2